Live Updates arrow

 Southern Water-led diversion

-Below you can find a useful guide — please read it before you get started.
+Below you can find useful documents and guidance – please read them before you get started.
 We'll be in touch every step of the way to make sure everything runs smoothly.
-As part of your developer-led application, you will need:
+Before you apply, you'll need:

 1